 The Municipality endeavours to comply with the prescriptions of MFMA and MSA for financial reporting at all times.
 Monthly, quarterly and annual reports are submitted to council and sent to Treasury Department and other legislative bodies.
 Annual financial statements are also submitted with the annual reports and later on subjected to audit by the office of the Auditor General.
-The municipality received a qualified audit opinion report for 2015/16 financial year which is the same as 2014/15 opinion.
+The municipality received a qualified audit opinion report for 2016/17 financial year which is the same as 2015/16 and the two years before.